ibbles/LearningUnrealEngine/Level Blueprint.md

 # Level Blueprint

-The Level Blueprint is a Blueprint script that is tied to a particlar level.
+The Level Blueprint is a Blueprint script that is tied to a particular level.
 Used to script level-specific functionality.
 The Level Blueprint is accessed from Main Tool Bar > Blueprints > Open Level Blueprint.
 A Level Blueprint can have variables, functions, graphcs, macros, and events.